WesllenAraujo/Mentalista-ImersaoDev7-Alura/README.md

 # Mentalista-ImersaoDev7-Alura
- Tihs project was made by ImersãoDev 7 on Alura Plataform

 This is the second project on ImersãoDev 7 on Alura plataform.
 I learned more things about programming logic works on JS.
-In this game you have to discover a secret number between 0 and 1000.
+In this game you have to guess a random number between 0 and 1000.

 ## Author